 This section outlines the setup and steps needed to complete the test cases highlighted in the previous section.

-Each of the tests will be performed one time for each of the table values provided along with this test plan.
-This will yield a total of three evaluations per test case.
+Each of the tests will be performed in the order denoted.
 Any abnormal behavior should be noted in the comment section for each step or in the concluding remarks.

+Some tests are grouped together, since they follow the same procedure but operate on multiple data.
+For these special cases, an explanation is provided in the “Test Approach” Section of the test procedure.

-Section 5.0 lists some shortcut keys which may be used to perform certain operations with more ease.
+The Appendix (Section 8.0) provides guidance and a general layout of the program window, as well as provides a list of some shortcut keys which may be used to perform certain operations with more ease.
 Use of these tools is completely optional and to the discretion of the test personnel.

 Test 1